link1905/system-design-101/content/docs/design-patterns/event-driven-architecture/event-sourcing.md

 When combined with **Event Sourcing**:

 - An event source is used for the **Command** side.
-- The **Query** stores capture events to independently manage their state.
+- The **Query** stores capture events to independently manage their current state.
-This means we don't need to repetitively aggregate states from **Event Sourcing**.

 For example, an `Account Query` store infers a user's balance from its transactions and updates this value by consuming new transaction events.